16 Simple Personal Branding Tips to Make You Stand Out at Work

 Become a coffee mate

 As you already know, it is not enough to be a super professional to get a promotion to build a successful personal brand at work.
-Your relationship with people in a company plays no less important role.
+Generally, the biggest part of the work is based on building relationships with other people.

-Generally, the biggest part of the work is based on connections with other people.
 Therefore, before you become a team leader, work on establishing communication with colleagues.
-For example, always find time for a cup of coffee with co-workers, talking about casual topics.
+For example, always find time for a coffee break with colleagues, where you can engage in casual conversation.
 One more helpful tip: never go to lunch alone.
-To sum up, communicate and network daily!
+To sum up, communicate and look for networking opportunities daily!

 Channels to share your expertise

-LinkedIn
+• LinkedIn

-source: Vendedigital
+source: vendedigital

 Blog on Medium

-source: Medium
+source: medium

-Quora
+• Quora

-Facebook groups
+• Facebook groups

 Facebook groups are an excellent opportunity to connect with people who belong to your professional activity.
 Find and join active groups to learn something new from industry colleagues and share your experience and knowledge.

-Publishing on relevant media
+• Publishing on relevant media

-Use HARO to share your expertise
+• Use HARO to share your expertise

 HARO is an online platform connecting journalists and expert bloggers.
 Here you can answer the questions posted by journalists.
 After, they will refer to you as an expert in their articles.